ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!!
 Warning "The merge_tops_burst workflow has been deprecated"

-    In the past, Burst InSAR products generated using the `INSAR_ISCE_BURST` job type could be merged together manually using the `merge_tops_burst` workflow.
-This python script has been deprecated.
+    In the past, Burst InSAR products generated using the `INSAR_ISCE_BURST` job type could be merged together manually using the `merge_tops_burst.py` workflow.
+This Python script has been deprecated.
 Please use the [`INSAR_ISCE_MULTI_BURST`](#multi-burst-insar "Jump to the Multi-Burst InSAR section of this document") job type to generate interferograms that span multiple bursts.